Table of Contents

 Finance Is a Different Niche for Machine Learning

-The rise of data and machine learning solutions has spawned the sector of fintech, short for financial technology.
+The rise of business intelligence data and machine learning solutions has spawned the sector of fintech, short for financial technology.
 In essence, it’s a skilled combination of digital innovations and technology-enabled business models in the financial sector.

 What innovations have influenced the current state of fintech?
 They include cryptocurrencies, blockchain technology, new digital advisory, trading systems, equity crowdfunding, peer-to-peer lending, and of course, mobile payment systems.
 Many of them are on everyone’s lips, and we bet you’ve read about some of them in today’s financial headlines.